Tanzil-Alam/Web/README.md

-Custom HTML & CSS Page
+Simple HTML & CSS Webpage
-A simple, custom-built HTML webpage styled with internal CSS in a <style> tag.

-It features a full-screen background image sourced online with a soft blur effect, complemented by clean white text (<h1>, <h2>, and <p> tags) that remains sharp and readable.
+I built this webpage using custom HTML and CSS (included via a <style> tag in the main document).

+Features
+Pure HTML & CSS: Built entirely from scratch using standard semantic elements (<h1>, <h2>, <p>).

+Full-Screen Background Image: Uses CSS styling to scale and stretch a web-hosted image to fill the entire screen.

+Styling & Effects: Features a subtle blur effect on the background image while keeping the white text clear and easy to read.